offbyone/ideas/content/rst/2023-06-13-how-to-remotely-update-the-host-certificates-on-a-udm.rst

 There are a lot of ways I could have made this easier for myself.
 I could have set up a wildcard certificate somewhere that let me get my SSL in bulk, for example.
 Or, I could have compromised on the security of my Route53 credentials and just created a user with a permanent access key and secret key (`I clearly am not willing to do that <{filename}2021-10-06-automating-letsencrypt-route53-using-aws-iot.rst>`_).
 Given that what I want is "DNS challenges, with short-lived credentials" I had to solve it with something else.

 That means I can't use the built in HTTP challenges or the built in DNS challenges.
-I'd feel bad about that, but neither Synology nor Ubiquiti actually *have* support for ACME certificate acquisition in the first place.
+I'd feel bad about that, but neither Synology nor Ubiquiti actually *have* support for ACME's :code:`dns-01` challenge in the first place.
 So, the fact I'm doing it "the hard way" puts me on an equal footing with every other user of those platforms, even the ones who are way more relaxed about security.

-The main groundwork here is that I have a modified version of the aforelinked IOT certificate -> AWS credentials flow on the host.
+The main groundwork here is that I have a modified version of the aforelinked IOT certificate -> AWS credentials flow[ref]Writing this up is on my list; it tends to be pretty bespoke for each environment, so it's not well-organized yet[/ref] on the host.
 It's patched mainly so that it also generates an AWS CLI credentials file with a specific profile, so that I can use that in the ACME client instead of passing in AWS credentials (because `the AWS credential environment variables are not suppored in Lego <https://go-acme.github.io/lego/dns/route53/#credentials>`_).

 LetsEncrypt / ACME on the Synology
 ----------------------------------

 This part was surprisingly easy.
-Not because I solved it myself, but someone already did it, and it's basically perfect. `@JessThysoee <https://github.com/JessThrysoee/synology-letsencrypt>`_ made a package that sets up a complete suite of LetsEncrypt (well, really, ACME) tools on the Synology that does 95% of what I needed.
+Not because I solved it myself, but someone already did it[ref]the third-best kind of code is "working code that someone else wrote"[/ref], and it's basically perfect. `@JessThysoee <https://github.com/JessThrysoee/synology-letsencrypt>`_ made a package that sets up a complete suite of LetsEncrypt (well, really, ACME) tools on the Synology that does 95% of what I needed.
 Since that tool supports both customization (via an :code:`env` file) and integration with Synology's certificate machinery (via :code:`hooks`) I was sorted.
-The :code:`AWS_SHARED_CREDENTIALS_FILE` is created by my IOT integration, renewed every 30 minutes (unless :code:`us-east-1` is down, of course!).
+The :code:`AWS_SHARED_CREDENTIALS_FILE` is created by my IOT integration, renewed every 30 minutes (unless :code:`us-east-1` is down, of course![ref]For context in the future, this post was written on a day where us-east-1 experienced a major outage.[/ref]).

 My :code:`env` looks like this: